Reversi

 Course of the game

 The game ends when the entire grid is full.
-The winner is then the player having the greatest number of tokens of its color on the board.
+The winner is then the player having the greatest number of tokens of their color on the board.
 The game is draw if the number of tokens owned by the players is equal.

 Returning or reversing tokens